gaorlov/deserializer/README.md

 end
 ```

-All of this allows your controller to be so very small, like
+All of this allows your controller to be so very small:

 ```ruby
 class DishReviewsController < YourApiController::Base